simonmichael/hledger/hledger/hledger.m4.md

 (Empty/blank lines are skipped automatically.)
 You'll need this whenever your CSV data contains header lines.

-It also has a second purpose: it can be used inside [if blocks](#if) to ignore certain CSV records (described below).
+It also has a second purpose: it can be used inside [if blocks](#if) (described below) to ignore certain CSV records.

 ## `date-format`